JBZoo/CSV-Blueprint/README.md

 JBZoo/Csv-Blueprint is an ideal choice for integrating into CI/CD pipelines, such as GitHub Actions, to ensure the integrity of CSV data in your projects.

+## Why Validate CSV Files in CI?

+Validating CSV files at the Continuous Integration (CI) level within a repository is crucial for several reasons in data engineering:

+* **Data Quality Assurance**: Ensures that the data meets predefined standards and formats before it's used in applications or analytics, preventing data corruption and inconsistency issues.
+* **Early Detection of Errors**: Identifies problems with data submissions or changes early in the development process, reducing the time and effort required for troubleshooting and fixes.
+* **Automated Data Governance**: Enforces data governance policies automatically, ensuring that all data complies with regulatory and business rules.
+* **Streamlined Data Integration**: Facilitates smoother data integration processes by ensuring that the data being ingested from different sources adheres to the expected schema, minimizing integration errors.
+* **Collaboration and Transparency**: Helps teams collaborate more effectively by providing clear standards for data formats and validation rules, leading to more transparent and predictable data handling practices.

+Integrating CSV validation into CI processes promotes higher data integrity, reliability, and operational efficiency in data engineering projects.

 ## Features
 * **Schema-based Validation**: Define the structure and rules for your CSV files in an intuitive [YAML format](schema-examples/full.yml), enabling precise validation against your data's expected format.